cmh2166/forRob/README.md

 ##Request
 data/titles.txt.sorted.gz == ULAN titles extracted and sorted by source URI

-From eyeballing, they look ... bad.
-Really bad.

-What I want to accomplish is either:
-  a) improve the value to the point where that's > 0
-  b) demonstrate value == 0 and take it out of the LOD representation
+The data could be improved significantly, as at the moment it is not useful to machines, and much of it is not useful to humans either.

 Value additions:
   - link to LoC bibs, other?
   - Normalize titles and pull out non-Getty identifiers
   - do bibo:DocumentParts have any information to use for this?
-Seems not
+Seems not?

 ##Getty bibo:Document information